 Including but not limited to Gruvpix Production, RHEI (formally BBTV), RWest, She Shreds Media, and now-defunct BitchMedia.

-Other notable experience includes working at Nationale Gallery in Portland OR and working as Dana Holst’s studio assistant.︎︎︎
+Other special experiences include working as a Gallery Assistant at Nationale Gallery in Portland OR and working as a Studio Assistant Dana Holst in Edmonton AB.︎︎︎

 In 2017, Alex graduated from PNCA with a degree in Communication Design; her thesis this-is-not-a-dog was an interactive online comic about a gender-neutral, anti-heroic dog, simply referred to as “dog”.︎︎︎